DiFFPO: Training Diffusion LLMs to Reason Fast and Furious via Reinforcement Learning: Introduction

 \section{Introduction}

 Reinforcement Learning from Verifiable Rewards (RLVR, \cite{lambert2024tulu}) has achieved remarkable success in enhancing the reasoning capabilities of Large Language Models (LLMs) \citep{jaech2024openai,guo2025deepseek}.
 The fine-tuned Large Reasoning Models (LRMs) show drastic improvement in solving tasks which require strong reasoning capabilities, such as Math and Coding \citep{le2022coderl,shao2024deepseekmath}.
 These LRMs match, and even surpass the performance of the best human players in math contests \citep{chen2025seed}.
-Despite these successes, LRMs are notorious for long inference-time, and overthinking for easy questions \citep{chen2024not, su2025between}, which limit their applicability to scenarios that have less tolerance on latencies or inference budgets.
+Despite these successes, LRMs are notorious for long inference-time, and overthinking for easy questions \citep{chen2024not, su2025between}, which limit their applicability to scenarios with low tolerance for latency or inference budgets.
 An active line of recent research on efficient reasoning \citep{sui2025stop} proposed either training-free early stopping mechanisms, or generation-length-aware RL (Reinforcement Learning) objectives \citep{kim2025train,xu2025scalable}.
 However, the resulting RL fine-tuned models are still fundamentally bottle-necked by the left-to-right autoregressive (AR) decoding in decoder-only transformers \citep{vaswani2017attention}, which will inevitably suffer from quadratic inference costs with respect to the length of reasoning traces.